-This course discusses the concept of self-care and provides an in-depth review of conditions that are self- treatable with over-the-counter (OTC) products including nonprescription medications, non-pharmacological therapies, complimentary and natural medicines.
-This course will provide students with the knowledge and skills to assess patients to assist with proper product selection, and to provide counseling and recommendations regarding self-care inquiries.
+This course discusses the concept of self-care and provides an in-depth review of conditions that are self-treatable with overthe-counter (OTC) products including nonprescription medications. non-pharmacological therapies, and complimentary and natural medicines.
+This course will provide students with the knowledge and skills to assess patients and assist with proper product selection and provide counseling and recommendations regarding self-care inquiries.
 Appropriate written documentation of findings and patient encounters using SOAP note format as well as laws that govern nonprescription therapy will be introduced.
 The course will also examine the role of pharmacists in public health through pharmacy-based health education, health promotion, and disease prevention in community pharmacy practice.

-Prerequisite: CS 712, CS 723, CS 736.
+\Prerequisite: CS 718